The Taste of Lexington & Rockbridge County Restaurants

 Craft beers flow in abundance in Rockbridge County.
 On Route 11, Devils Backbone Outpost Tap Room & Kitchen produces more than 120 different beer recipes, all based on European brewing traditions.
 Tours of the 120-barrel, fully-automated brewhouse plus bottling and canning lines are offered on Saturday afternoons.
 Up to 15 different beers are poured.
 Enjoy a pint or sampler flight alongside hearty fare at the bar or in the outdoor beer garden.

-Great Valley Farm Brewery & Winery produces Belgian-style ales using ingredients from its 27-acre farm in Natural Bridge.
+Great Valley Farm Brewery produces Belgian-style ales using ingredients from its 27-acre farm in Natural Bridge.
 Sip pints or tasting flights against panoramic views of the Blue Ridge Mountains.
 With styles ranging from IPAs, English ales and German lagers, the tap list of eight changes weekly.
-Wine varietals grown on the farm include Cabernet Franc, Gruner Veltliner, Lemberger and Vidal Blanc.
+Production will expand to include wine in 2020.

 Great Valley Farm Brewery